We know, mornings are hard. But that doesn’t have to mean no breakfast! These easy breakfast ideas will save you on busy mornings.

 Now, let’s be honest.
 Eating breakfast is going to require some prep.
 Many of these recipes are batches that you’ll only have to cook one time: then you’ll have a bunch on hand for breakfasts throughout the week.
 Others are breakfasts you can whip up in a few minutes!
 But either way: we promise this list has no homemade pancakes or waffles.
 Those are for weekend brunches: which are also really fun too.
 (Here are 35 brunch ideas for weekends.)

-First up in our easy breakfast ideas: homemade Instant Oatmeal!
+Next up in our easy breakfast ideas: homemade Instant Oatmeal!
 How fun is this?
 You actually make your own instant oatmeal mix with oats, nuts, dried fruit and spices, and put it in a big jar.
 It takes about 5 minutes to put together.
 Then on busy mornings, you combine with water and microwave for 2 minutes.
 What’s better than a 2 minute breakfast?

 Next up in our easy breakfast ideas: almond butter toast!
 It’s easy to forget about the simplest of ideas when you’re in a rush.
 We love nut butters for breakfast and lunch because they are packed with protein and super filling.
 Try our Homemade Almond Butter or Homemade Nut Butter to put this toast over the top.
 You can top with any berries or sliced fruit you have on hand: and a little drizzle of maple syrup makes it extra special.
 (If you're into baking, try it with our Homemade Bread!)

 Does this breakfast sandwich really take 5 minutes?
 You bet it does.
 (A BuzzFeed writer actually tried it, timed it, and wrote about what she thought!)
 Here we’ve got a fried egg, purchased pesto, and quick sauteed arugula, topped on a toasted English muffin.
 It’s simple, but the combination of flavors is perfection.
 It’s one of our favorite easy breakfast ideas when we have a few extra minutes.
 (5, in fact!)